sina-shafiezadeh/tools-instructions/gcloud-jupyter.md

 <img src="images-are-used/gcloud-jupyter/11.png" alt="Image Description" width="50%" height="50%">

 3.3.
 Create a new environment in conda.
 You can modify the environment's name (test_env) to whatever you want.
+You can also specify your Python version by adding "python=3.10" following the name of your environment.

 ```bash
 conda create -n test_env